 The Foreign Investment Review Board will also restrict what kind of property is available for purchase.

 Non-resident foreign persons are generally unable to purchase established dwellings.
 The government does not want to create an environment where foreign land speculators can sit on existing Australian housing stock.

 People with a permanent or temporary visa are normally allowed to purchase one established dwelling to live in as their home.
 However, there will be conditions imposed such as:

-- they must sell the property within 3 months from it ceasing to be their principal place of resident; and
+- they must sell the property within six (6) months from it ceasing to be their principal place of residence; and

 - they cannot rent out any part of the property.

 Residential Vacant Land or New Dwellings

 Foreign persons will generally be able to purchase vacant land for development, or a new dwelling to use as investment or as their home.
 The basis of the government’s policy here is to encourage property development in Australia.

 If you are purchasing vacant land, you must build a dwelling on it within 4 years and must give the Foreign Investment Review Board evidence of completion.
 Land will not be considered vacant if it has had a dwelling on it previously.